30-Year Term Life Insurance Policies and Costs in 2025

 Cheapest 30-Year Term Life Insurance Providers for Smokers

-Life insurance for smokers cost much more than that of non-smokers.
-According to the CDC, smoking shortens your life expectancy by at least 10 years, making smokers riskier to insure.
+Life insurance for smokers costs much more than coverage for nonsmokers.
+According to the Centers for Disease Control and Prevention (CDC), smoking shortens your life expectancy by at least 10 years, making smokers riskier to insure.

 Company